Smitha2005/hospitalmanagementsystem/README.md

 Staff → Views assigned patients → Checks schedule

-Appointment is scheduled for both patient and staff
+schedules are appointed for both patient and staff

 🛠️ Technologies Used
 Frontend